-Staff recommends that the Board consider accepting a degree from a program accredited by a "regional or national institutional accrediting agency" that is recognized by the USDE, rather than simply referring to a USDE-recognized regional accrediting entity.
-This amendment would make Board's statute consistent with the categories that USDE recognizes.

-The amendment would need to be made in several sections of the BPC.
+- Staff recommends that the Board consider accepting a degree from a program accredited by a "regional or national institutional accrediting agency" that is recognized by the USDE, rather than simply referring to a USDE-recognized regional accrediting entity.
+This amendment would make Board's statute consistent with the categories that USDE recognizes. - The amendment would need to be made in several sections of the BPC.
 Board staff also recommends deleting BPC section 4980.40.5.
 This section was put in place in 2009 when the Bureau for Private Postsecondary Education (BPPE) had been sunsetted.
-The BPPE is no longer sunsetted.

-At its October 2015 meeting, the Committee recommended that the Board sponsor legislation to make the proposed changes.
+The BPPE is no longer sunsetted. - At its October 2015 meeting, the Committee recommended that the Board sponsor legislation to make the proposed changes. - 45

-Renee Lonner moved to direct staff to make any discussed changes, as well as any non-substantive changes to the proposed language, and submit to the Legislature as a bill proposal.
+1 2 3 4 5 Renee Lonner moved to direct staff to make any discussed changes, as well as any non-substantive changes to the proposed language, and submit to the Legislature as a bill proposal.
 Sarita Kohli seconded.
 The Board voted unanimously to pass the motion.

-Betty Connolly - aye

-Patricia Lock-Dawson - aye

-Dr. Christine Wietlisbach - aye

-Renee Lonner - aye

-Deborah Brown - aye

-Christina Wong - aye

-Dr. Leah Brew - aye

-Samara Ashley - aye

-Sarita Kohli - aye

-Dr. Peter Chiu - aye

-Dr. Scott Bowling - aye

-Karen Pines - aye

-XX.
-Status of Board-Sponsored Legislation and Other Legislation Affecting the Board

-Board-Sponsored Legislation

-- SB 531 Board of Behavioral Sciences: Enforcement Process This bill was signed by the Governor and takes effect on January 1, 2016. - SB 620 Board of Behavioral Sciences: Licensure Requirements This bill was signed by the Governor and takes effect on January 1, 2016. - SB 800 Omnibus Bill This bill was signed by the Governor and takes effect on January 1, 2016.
+6 7 8 9 10 11 12 13 14 15 16 17 18 Board vote: Betty Connolly - aye Patricia Lock-Dawson - aye Dr. Christine Wietlisbach - aye Renee Lonner - aye Deborah Brown - aye Christina Wong - aye Dr. Leah Brew - aye Samara Ashley - aye Sarita Kohli - aye Dr. Peter Chiu - aye Dr. Peter Chiu - aye Karen Pines - aye 19 20 XX.
+21 22 23 24 Board-Sponsored Legislation SB 531 Board of Behavioral Sciences: Enforcement Process - This bill was signed by the Governor and takes effect on January 1, 2016.
+25 26 SB 620 Board of Behavioral Sciences: Licensure Requirements - This bill was signed by the Governor and takes effect on January 1, 2016.
+27 28 29 30 SB 800 Omnibus Bill - This bill was signed by the Governor and takes effect on January 1, 2016.
+Board-Supported Legislation 31 32 AB 250: Telehealth: Marriage and Family Therapist Interns and Trainees - This bill was signed by the Governor and becomes effective January 1, 2016.
+33 34 35 36 AB 1140: California Victim Compensation and Government Claims Board - The Board's requested language was amended into the bill.

-Board-Supported Legislation

-- AB 250: Telehealth: Marriage and Family Therapist Interns and Trainees This bill was signed by the Governor and becomes effective January 1, 2016. - AB 1140: California Victim Compensation and Government Claims Board The Board's requested language was amended into the bill.
 This bill was signed by the Governor and takes effect on January 1, 2016.

-Legislation that the Board is Monitoring
+37 38 Legislation that the Board is Monitoring AB 85: Open Meetings.

-- AB 85: Open Meetings.
-The Governor vetoed this bill. - AB1279: Music Therapy.
 The Governor vetoed this bill.
+39 40 AB1279: Music Therapy.
+The Governor vetoed this bill.

-XXI.
+1 XXI.
 Status of Board Rulemaking Proposals